getify/You-Dont-Know-JS/scope-closures/ch7.md

 By placing `recordKind` inside `setupButtonHandler(..)`, we limit the scope exposure of that variable to an appropriate subset of the program; storing it globally would have been worse for code organization and readability.
 Then closure lets the inner `makeRequest()` function instance *remember* this variable and access whenever it's needed.

-Building on this pattern, we could have looked up the URL and data ahead of time:
+Building on this pattern, we could have looked up the URL and data once at setup:

 ```js
 function setupButtonHandler(btn) {